-- On May 20, 2020, the US Senate unanimously passed the S. 945 the Holding Foreign Companies Accountable Act (HFCAA). - Prohibits foreign issuers from listing and trading their securities on any US securities exchange (e.g., NYSE or Nasdaq) if authorities in the foreign issuer's home jurisdictions prohibit the Public Company Accounting Oversight Board (the PCAOB) from inspecting the issuer's registered public accounting firm. - Aimed at US-listed Chinese companies.
+- On December 18, 2020, President Trump signed the Holding Foreign Companies Accountable Act ("HFCAA") into law. - Prohibits foreign issuers from listing and trading their securities on any US securities exchange (e.g., NYSE or Nasdaq) if authorities in the foreign issuer's home jurisdictions prohibit the Public Company Accounting Oversight Board (the "PCAOB") from inspecting the issuer's registered public accounting firm. - Aimed at US-listed Chinese companies.

-Setting the Stage (cont.)
+Setting the Stage (cont'd)

-- Puts US-listed Chinese companies in a difficult position. - Compliance may be impossible - Chinese regulations prohibit inspection of public accounting firms based in China by foreign regulators, including the PCAOB.
+- Puts US-listed Chinese companies in a difficult position. - Compliance may be impossible. - Chinese regulations impose limitations on the inspection of public accounting firms based in China and Hong Kong by foreign regulators, including the PCAOB.